 Applications to both programs are exclusively accepted online through the links provided above.
 Both programs are intended for distinguished and independent postdoctoral researches who intend to apply for faculty positions next.
 The career development and mentoring support provided by both programs is a springboard to starting an own research group.

 The CSBD runs a visiting faculty/sabbaticals program.
 Junior and Senior Faculty working in the area of the Center’s mission can join us for a duration of their choice.
 During their stay at CSBD, visiting faculty closely interact with the research groups at the CSBD and the two Max Planck Institutes.
 If desired, they may also contribute to teaching.
-Interested scientists are encouraged to contact a hosting research group leader or submit their application to the CSBD Center Coordinator, Dr. Lilla Farkas.
+Interested scientists are encouraged to contact a potential hosting research group leader or submit their application to the CSBD Center Coordinator, Anja Glenk.
 Applications should at least include a CV, publication list, and a letter of motivation detailing the connection to CSBD and the work intended to be done during the visit, as well as details of the requested financial support.
 Financial support is provided upon agreement and by request of the visitor.
 Decisions about visiting faculty are taken by the Center’s scientific committee.